The Caldav calendars at the Department of Mathematics

 - If you only have read access:

-- On the next mask you may choose a name for your new calendar as well as a colour in which the events from this calendar are displayed.
+- On the next mask you may choose a name for your new calendar as well as a color in which the events from this calendar are displayed.
 (The options “Show reminders” and “Email” I personally have always left as the are.)

 - The next mask tells you that your calendar has been created.
 After acknowledging the name of the calendar should be shown in the left column and the dates of the new calendar should been shown in the calendar display on the right side.